 I am the school dog at Round Diamond Primary School.

-I know I will see a lot of you around, but you can keep up to date on my role in school on my blog.
+I know I will see a lot of you around school, but you can keep up-to-date on my role in school on my blog.

 Mr Paddington Brown has his own way of being recognised as part of the staff team at Round Diamond.